automaton82/netdata_cyberpwrups_plugin/README.md

 * No known bugs at the moment

 Issues:
-* The netdata user doesn't have permissions to run pwrstat to get the information needed.
-To resolve this, create the file /etc/sudoers.d/netdata with the content "netdata ALL = NOPASSWD: /usr/sbin/pwrstat"
+* The netdata user doesn't have permissions to run `pwrstat` to get the information needed.
+To resolve this, create the file `/etc/sudoers.d/netdata` with the content `netdata ALL = (root) NOPASSWD: /usr/sbin/pwrstat`

 ## FAQ ##